MangeshManav/Astra19/README.md

 professionals who are exposed to the COVID positive patients day-in and day-out.
 Due to their acute shortage, prices have shot up, exposing these frontline warriors at severe risk.

+The Face Shield Project is a collaborative effort by Venture Center Team and group of startup entrepreneurs to design, fabricate and deliver faceshields to the frontline workers.

 ![](Face%20Shield.jpg)
 ![](Face%20Shield%20Profile.jpg)